 God loves you and . . .

-You Can Find Him . . .
-God has promised that if you seriously search for Him with all your heart, He will let you find Him.
-That is, if you seriously search you can find Him.
+God has promised that if you seriously seek for Him with all your heart, He will let you find Him.
+That is, if you seriously seek Him, you can find Him.

 You will call to Me and come and pray to Me, and I will listen to you.
 You will seek Me and find Me when you search for Me with all your heart.
 I will be found by you . . .
 Jer.
 29:12-14 (NASB)